 To demonstrate the methods, we’ll use the following dataset that represents some products’ prices.
-Have a look that the column name is in numerical order here.
+Have a look that the column name in numerical order here.
 Now go forward to explore the methods.

 1. Unmark R1C1 Reference Style to Change Excel Column Name from Number to Alphabet

-First of all, we’ll use the built-in preference option to change column names in excel from number to alphabet.
+First of all, we’ll use the built-in preference option to change column names in Excel from number to alphabet.
 It’s quite easy.

 - Click the File option beside the Home tab.

 - Later, from the Formulas section, unmark the R1C1 reference style.